itzAmil/marathi-text-classification/README.md

 **Marathi Text Classification** is a Natural Language Processing (NLP) project designed to automatically classify text written in the Marathi language into predefined categories.

 The project uses techniques such as stopword removal, TF-IDF feature extraction, and machine learning models including Naive Bayes, Logistic Regression, SVM, and Random Forest.
-It also includes a frontend that is made using Streamlit for real-time predictions using the best-performing model.
+It also includes a user interface that is made using Streamlit for real-time predictions using the best-performing model.

 This project demonstrates NLP workflows using scikit-learn and highlights how to build and deploy a full text classification pipeline for Marathi language.